 What is Retisert?

 Do not use any eye medications that your doctor has not prescribed.
 Retisert can cause dizziness or blurred vision.
 Be careful if you drive or do anything that requires you to be alert and able to see clearly.

 For the first 1 to 4 weeks after receiving the implant, you may have a temporary decrease in vision.
 Call your doctor if your vision does not return to normal after 4 weeks.
 Retisert will not correct vision problems (such as near-sightedness or far-sightedness) that you had before receiving the implant.

-Before receiving RetisertYou should not receive Retisert if you are allergic to fluocinolone, or if you have:
+You should not be treated with Retisert if you are allergic to fluocinolone, or if you have:

-How is Retisert put into place?
+How is the Retisert ophthalmic implant put into place?

 Your doctor may prescribe other medications to help control the pressure inside your eyes.
 Increased pressure inside the eye (also called ocular hypertension) can damage the optic nerve and lead to permanent blindness.
 You may need to continue using these other medications for several weeks.

 What happens if I miss a dose?